RynTurtle/Snappingbot-Commands/README.md

 +vanish - times the user out with a reason of "this user is now hidden"

++accountage - how old your account is

++followage  (channel) - how long you have been following a channel

 +roll - returns a number from 1 to 100

 +d20 -  returns a number from 1 to 20

 ++ commands means that only the bot owner (turtoise) can use